abbott567/excel-helpers/README.md

       // If _number2 is valid, return empty string TRUE, ""
     ),

-    // Use a second LET cascade to define _ERR_msg _ERR_msg, LET(
+    // Use a second LET cascade to define and combine _ERR_msg _ERR_msg, LET(
       // Sets _errors to be a combined array of errors _errors, VSTACK(_ERR_number1, _ERR_number2),